How to Dehydrate Apples

 How to use

-Dehydrated apples are great to have on hand as a healthy snack, but here are a few more ideas on how to use them:
+Dehydrated apples are great to have on hand as a healthy snack, but here are more ideas on how to use them:

 Fresh to dehydrated conversion